skywickenden/graphql-node-api/README.md

   * Run with `docker-compose up`

 To install new packages: Run the api docker with `docker-compose run api sh` and then use `api install <package_name>`.
 Type `exit` to return to your command line and then rebuild and rerun - only this time add a -V switch... `docker-compose up -V`.
 This will force the deletion of the anonymous node_package volume and prevent a [docker race condition issue.](https://github.com/docker/compose/issues/4337)

+Testing is performed using Jest and SuperTest.
+See an example in `foo.test.js`